haugjo/float/float/docs/api-docs/pipeline.base_pipeline.md

  - <b>`feature_selection_evaluator`</b>:  Evaluator for the online feature selection.
  - <b>`batch_size`</b>:  Batch size, i.e. no. of observations drawn from the data loader at one time step.
  - <b>`n_pretrain`</b>:  Number of observations used for the initial training of the predictive model.
- - <b>`n_max`</b>:  Maximum number of observations used in the evaluation. test_interval:  The interval/frequency at which the online learning models are evaluated.
-This parameter is always 1 for  a prequential evaluation. estimate_memory_alloc:  Boolean that indicates if the method-wise change in allocated memory (GB) shall be monitored.
+ - <b>`n_max`</b>:  Maximum number of observations used in the evaluation.
+ - <b>`test_interval`</b>:  The interval/frequency at which the online learning models are evaluated.
+This parameter is always 1 for  a prequential evaluation.
+ - <b>`estimate_memory_alloc`</b>:  Boolean that indicates if the method-wise change in allocated memory (GB) shall be monitored.
 Note that this delivers only an indication of the approximate memory consumption and can significantly  increase the total run time of the pipeline.
  - <b>`random_state`</b>:  A random integer seed used to specify a random number generator.